OpenFAST/openfast/docs/source/user/api_change.rst

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
  Module        Line  Flag Name          Example Value
 ============== ==== ================== =============================================================================================================================================================================
-AirFoilTables  40\* filtCutOff         "DEFAULT"               filtCutOff        - Reduced frequency cut-off for low-pass filtering the AoA input to UA, as well as the 1st and 2nd derivatives (-)…
+AirFoilTables  40\* filtCutOff         "DEFAULT"               filtCutOff        - Reduced frequency cut-off for low-pass filtering the AoA input to UA, as well as the 1st and 2nd derivatives (-) [default = 0.5]
 ============== ==== ================== =============================================================================================================================================================================

 \*non-comment line count, excluding lines contained if NumCoords is not 0.